A couple of months ago, in June, I wrote the post, Click a Panda: High-Quality Search Results based on Repeat Clicks and Visit Duration.

 A patent from December 6th, 2016 from Navneet Panda and James A. Kunz, titled Website duration performance based on category durations, looks at website durations and clicks to sections of sites.
 The patent description gives us a summary of how this patent works.
 The first part seems fairly simple:

-The index, query logs and the navigation logs are processed to generate site data.
+The index, query logs, and the navigation logs are processed to generate site data.
 The site data describes websites and includes data that characterizes visits to particular resources of the websites by users and durations of each of those visits.
 For example, the visit data can identify clicks by users on search results included in search results web pages or direct inputs of URLs, and, for each of the selections and inputs, a measurement of the duration of time that elapsed between the time that the user requested the resource and the time that the user device requested another resource.

 The patent uses the word “duration” to talk about the time that might be taken to visit a page:

-The obtained data characterizes user visits to resources and the durations of those visits.
+The obtained data characterizes user visits to resources and the duration of those visits.
 In this data, the duration of a visit can be measured in any of a variety of ways.
 For example, the duration of a visit can be measured as the time between the time that a user initiates a request for a resource, e.g., by clicking on a link to the resource or entering a resource locator for the resource into an input field provided by an application program running on the user device or an add-on to the application program, and the time that the user initiates another request for another resource.
 Alternatively, the duration may be measured as, e.g., the time between the time that a resource is fully rendered by the application program and the time that the user initiates another request for another resource.

 The patent also looks at the weights of categories or topics that may be associated with a resource:

 A process external to the search engine may categorize the resources and websites.
 In some implementations, the resources are individually categorized, and the websites are then categorized based on the resource categories.
-Each resource and website may also belong to more than one category, and each categorization may be reflected by a category weight that is a measure of strength of association of the category to the resource and/or website.
+Each resource and website may also belong to more than one category, and each categorization may be reflected by a category weight that is a measure of the strength of association of the category to the resource and/or website.
 For example, a resource that includes a news story on a professional athlete launching a chain of restaurants may have category weights that respectively reflect moderate relevancies for the categories of news, sports, and dining.
 Conversely, a resource that includes a news story regarding an international conflict may have a category weight reflecting a very high relevance for the category of international news.

-The patent talks about measuring the length of sessions, and weighing durations based upon different categories on a site.
+The patent talks about measuring the length of sessions and weighing durations based upon different categories on a site.
 We are told the following, which are interesting uses of duration scores:

 The duration performance scores can be used in scoring resources and websites for search operations.
 The search operations may include scoring resources for search results, prioritizing the indexing of websites, suggesting resources or websites, protecting particular resources or websites from demotions, precluding particular resources or websites from promotions, or other appropriate search operations.